jaclu/tmux-packet-loss/README.md

 - avg of last 7
 - avg of all

-If set to 0, the average of all samples is always displayed.
+If set to no, the average of all samples is always displayed.

 There are three tables in the DB
 | table | Description |